cb-technologists/blog/content/posts/cjd-casc.md

 USER jenkins
 ```

-In this Dockerfile, we add custom configuration to the official CJD Docker image.
+In this `Dockerfile`, we add custom configuration to the official CJD Docker image.
 We first set the `JENKINS_UC` environment variable to use the CloudBees update center, as well as the `CASC_JENKINS_CONFIG` variable to point to the location we'll mount our configuration file.
 Finally, we leverage the [Jenkins Docker `install-plugins.sh` script](https://github.com/jenkinsci/docker#preinstalling-plugins) to install a list of plugins from our `plugins.txt` file.
 These plugins include:

 ```txt
 configuration-as-code:1.20